Lcrazyness/06-Tiles/README.md

 # 06-Tiles
-magic tiles recreation, we souly do this for fun, and not to endose the creators of Magic tiles 3. this is souly for
+magic tiles recreation, we did this for fun, and not to endorse the creators of Magic tiles 3. this is souly for entertainment purposes only.